Section 1: Epidemiology and aetiology

 Approximately half of all patients in whom type 2 diabetes cannot be controlled by diet alone will require more than one glucose-lowering drug at three years after diagnosis.

-This proportion increases to three-quarters of patients by nine years after diagnosis19 and is likely to be due to the natural progression of the disease.
+This proportion increases to three-quarters of patients by nine years after diagnosis20 and is likely to be due to the natural progression of the disease.

 Section 5: Case study

 He takes metformin 500mg three times a day and gliclazide 80mg twice a day.
-His HbA1c is 72mmol/mol.
+His HbA1c remains high at 79mmol/mol.

 The patient has poor glucose control, so requires intensification of his glucose-lowering therapy.
-His excess weight, however, raises concerns about introducing insulin therapy as the next-line agent.
+His excess weight, however, raises concerns about starting a thiazolidinedione or introducing insulin therapy as the next-line agent.
+Moreover, his ongoing gliclazide therapy is associated with weight gain and hypoglycaemia.

-In this case, consideration should be given to a glucose-lowering agent with limited risks of weight gain or hypoglycaemia, such as DPP4 inhibitors, GLP-1 analogues or SGLT2 inhibitors.
+In this case, consideration should be given to a glucose-lowering agent with limited risks of weight gain or hypoglycaemia.
+DPP4 inhibitor is not associated with weight loss, but is generally weight neutral and well tolerated.
+Meanwhile, GLP-1 analogue or SGLT2 inhibitor therapy is associated with weight loss.

 Section 6: Evidence base